 Wondering how to tell your kid Santa isn’t real without breaking her heart?
 Here are a few suggestions that might help you explain the truth about Santa to your kid.

-1. Tell Them The Original Story
+1. Tell the Original Story

-Christmas should not revolve around Santa Claus only – it should also be about singing carols, making Christmas cookies, spreading love and enjoying the Christmas spirit with family and friends.
+Christmas should not revolve around Santa Claus only; it should also be about singing carols, making Christmas cookies, spreading love and enjoying the Christmas spirit with family and friends.
 You could lay emphasis on the true story of Christmas – about the birth of Jesus and his teachings.

 2. Do Not Confuse Your Kid